SuperOfficeDocs/superoffice-docs/user-guide/en/email/service/email-filters/index.md

 * You can compare the customer's phone number with information in the customer database and link the request to the correct customer on this basis.

-* You can overwrite address data in the event of a change of address.
+* You can overwrite address data if there is a change of address.

 * You can send a receipt with tailored information if a customer wants more information about a specific product, and assign the request to the right subcategory and request handler.